Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 And she'll sit me down and she'll say,

-And I think that, you know, she's from Essex, England, and she's, there's a certain amount of like, you know, toughness there that I've, I've needed through my life.
+And I think that, you know, she's from Essex, England, and she's, there's a certain amount of like, you know, toughness there that I've, I've needed my life.
+Um, and

 just to kind of keep me where the light, keeping me where the light is can sometimes mean that you, you don't, you don't care as much about the noise.